 You can always visit your branch and approach the Branch Manager for immediate help with redressing any complaint.

-If the complaint is not resolved satisfactorily, the matter can be taken up with the Regional Manager concerned.
+If the complaint is not resolved satisfactorily, the matter can be taken to the Regional Manager concerned.

 If the branch does not handle the initial complaints satisfactorily, you can approach the Regional Manager.
 If that too doesn't work, then contact the Nodal Officer or the Chief Grievance Redressal Officer, by writing to the following address: